 Second Nature LIVE – Learn on a live project

-Second Nature LIVE will incorporate cutting edge, highly engaging learning techniques and has been specifically designed for those without sustainability in their job title.
-Participants will benefit from being able to bring insights back to their business on delivering sustainable building projects.
+The programme spans a 3-month period, incorporates highly engaging learning techniques and has been specifically designed for those without sustainability in their job title.
+Participants will benefit from being able to bring insights back to their business on how to deliver sustainable building projects.

 What is the Second Nature LIVE Programme?